DirkJanJansen/Catering-Point_of_Sale/README.md

 Besides it's possible to scan barcodes for logon, for switching between clients and productscanning for products with barcode provided.

 Program released for preview purposes.
 Program still in development!

+Final implementation begins to emerge.

 # Keep in touch and stay tuned!